Effective Date: July 10, 2017

 2.3.2 Identifying System Capabilities for Crew Survival.
 At SDR, the Program Manager shall document, in the HRCP, a description of the crew survival strategy for all phases of the reference missions and the system capabilities required to execute the strategy.
 (This is updated at PDR, CDR, and ORR.)

 Rationale: The reference missions establish a basis and framework that the program can use to establish the operational scenarios and document the strategies that will be used to enhance crew survival.
 Incorporating and preserving the capability for the crew to safely return from the mission is a fundamental tenet of human-rating.
 The scenarios should include system failures and emergencies (such as fire, collision, toxic atmosphere, decreasing atmospheric pressure, and medical emergencies) with specific capabilities (such as abort, safe haven, rescue, emergency egress, emergency systems, and emergency medical equipment or access to emergency medical care) identified to protect the crew.
-Some specific capabilities, such as abort, are mandated by the technical requirements in Chapter 3 of this NPR.
-The intent of this requirement is to have the program identify additional capabilities for their specific design that enhance crew survival.
+Some specific capabilities, such as abort, are mandated by the technical requirements in NASA-STD-8719.29 referenced by this NPR.
+The intent of those requirements is to have the program identify additional capabilities for their specific design that enhance crew survival.
 Additionally, the program describes how the survival capabilities will be maintained during the scenarios.
 The broad strategies and the process used to develop both the reference missions and the strategies that respond to the scenarios help to establish a focus within the program of making crew survival an integral element of the design process.
 Continued challenges to (and deliberations concerning) the scenarios themselves and the assumptions, analyses, and design decisions that flow from these scenarios are essential to successfully obtaining Human-Rating Certification.

 2.3.3 Documenting the Design Philosophy for Utilization of the Crew.
 At SRR, the Program Manager shall document, in the HRCP, a description of the design philosophy which will be followed to develop a system that utilizes the crew's capabilities to execute the reference missions, prevent aborts, and prevent catastrophic events.